frnsys/tweetbot_boiler/readme.md

 $ pip install requirements.txt
 $ cp config-sample.py config.py

-# Fill in your Twitter API info config.py
+# Fill in your Twitter API info into config.py
 # Visit https://apps.twitter.com/ to get it if you don't have it.

 $ python examples.py tweets